gavanderhoorn/dominh/README.md

 **NOTE 2**: on R-30iB+ controllers, option `R912` can do some of the things this library supports.

+**NOTE 3**: on controllers with sufficiently recent system software versions, an OPC-UA server is included.
+Access over OPC-UA would also support some of the things this library supports.

 ## TOC

 1. [Requirements](#requirements)